'Worrying calls for violence' prompt Facebook to remove rapidly growing pro-Trump group

 Members appeared to be dispersing either to smaller lookalike groups or to more obscure social media services.

-The deletion highlights the ongoing concern over Facbook’s groups, which typically work as community forums for shared interests but which watchdog organizations and social media researchers have argued can be closed loops for hyper-partisan misinformation.
+The deletion highlights the ongoing concern over Facebook’s groups, which typically work as forums for shared interests but which watchdog organizations and social media researchers have argued can harbor hyper-partisan misinformation.

 “Facebook has been enabling and amplifying the infrastructure that’s now being used to attack our democratic process,” said Arisha Hatch, executive director of the Color of Change PAC, the political action committee of one of the nation’s largest online racial justice groups.

-Facebook, which normally recommends groups to users that they may want to join based on their activity on the site, last week suspended these recommendations for political groups and new groups around the election.
+Facebook, which normally recommends groups to users that they may want to join, last week suspended these recommendations for political groups and new groups around the election.

 The now-removed “Stop the Steal” group was run by the Trump action group Women for America First.
 The non-profit organized protests against COVID-19 restrictions and supported Trump during his impeachment hearing.

-Reporting by Elizabeth Culliford in Birmingham, England and Raphael Satter in Washington; Additional reporting by Paresh Dave in Oakland, California; Katie Paul in Palo Alto, California, and Jack Stubbs in London; Editing by Chris Sanders and Lisa Shumaker
+Reporting by Elizabeth Culliford in Birmingham, England and Raphael Satter in Washington; Additional reporting by Paresh Dave in Oakland, California; Katie Paul in Palo Alto, California, and Jack Stubbs in London; Editing by Chris Sanders, Lisa Shumaker and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.